 Types of helmets

-There are several different types of helmet.
-Most people opt for the “half shell” which covers the hairy part of the head.
+There are several different types of helmets.
+Most recreational skiers opt for the “half shell” which covers only part of the head.
 This means that detachable ear muffs are needed.
 However, for maximum safety you can opt for a “full face” whole shell design where these are integrated.
 These are especially popular for small children and beginning skiers and boarders.

 Fit and Comfort

 Choosing the right fit of helmet is important, but this is easy to do.
 Measure the circumference of your head just about the eyebrows in centimeters.
-Choose the right size.
+Then consult the manufactures chart to choose the right size.
 If you are at the top end of a size go for the larger one.
-Allow a centimeter or so if you are going to wear a hat.
+Allow a centimeter or so if you are going to wear a beanie or other type of hat.

 As people have different shaped heads, manufacturers tend to make different shaped helmets or become known for making one of a particular shape.
-You should choose a helmet that fits the shape of your head.
+Unfortunately, this can be difficult to know in advance until you try on the helmet.
+So be sure you are able the return the helmet if it is uncomfortable for your shape of head.

-The helmet should fit comfortably, but not slide back and forth or from side to side and you should be able to buckle the helmet easily beneath your chin so that it fits snugly without cutting off your circulation.
-You can then tighten the helmet by using the adjustment system for the helmet so that you get the perfect fit.
-You will know you have achieved this when the helmet is perfectly aligned and does not move.
+The helmet should of course be comfortable while not able to slide back and forth or from side to side and you should be able to buckle the helmet easily beneath your chin so that it fits snugly without cutting off your circulation or choking you.

-Never buy a helmet you do not feel comfortable in.
-A ski helmet should fit like a pair of good boots.
-You should like wearing it.
-If you buy a helmet online make sure you have time to return it and try again before you go skiing, especially important if you are going across country on a long ski trip.
-You don’t want to have to purchase another helmet at the ski shop because you have an ill-fitting helmet.
+If you buy a helmet online make sure you have time to return it and get another one before you go skiing, especially important if you are going across country on a long ski trip.
+You don’t want to have to purchase another helmet at the ski shop because you have an uncomfortable helmet.

 If you have a ski shop nearby, try on a few different brands till you find the one you like, then buy it online for a cheaper price.
 Different helmets will suit different head shapes and there is never a one size fits all solution to buying a ski helmet.